Lok-ii/JavaScriptProjectsCollection/README.md

 # JavaScriptProjectsCollection
-Introduction to the Project-
+Introduction to the Project- <br>
 To foster team spirit and collaboration a team Project was given by Geekster, which was to be created by a team of 9 members.
-These projects were provided to test the skills and creativity of members against what has been covered in the past modules.
+These projects were provided to test the skills and creativity of members against what has been covered in the past modules.<br>
-This project was assigned by Geekster as a Major Project for a team of 9 members:
+This project was assigned by Geekster as a Major Project for a team of 9 members: <br>
-Lokesh Kataria (Lead)
+Lokesh Kataria (Lead)<br>
-Roopesh
+Roopesh<br>
-Kaveri Choughule
+Kaveri Choughule <br>
-Shiva Malik
+Shiva Malik <br>
-Pranshul Pradhan
+Pranshul Pradhan <br>
-Lalit Baisla
+Lalit Baisla <br>
-Ayush Bansal
+Ayush Bansal <br>
-Akash Shukla
+Akash Shukla <br>
-And Shan Goswami was appointed as a mentor for the same.
+And Shan Goswami was appointed as a mentor for the same. <br>

+Features:- <br>
+Contact customer support <br>
+Responsive design for mobile and desktop <br>
+Some interactive parts created using javascript libraries. <br>
+Implemented semantic HTML tags throughout the project to enhance accessibility, readibility and structure. <br>
 ### Live Demo : <a href="https://lok-ii.github.io/JavaScriptProjectsCollection/"> Click Here </a>

 ### Chrome-Extension: